aemmadi/iCycle/README.md

 # iCycle
 EarthXHack 2018 HackDFW
+iCycle is a novel way to encourage people to integrate recycling into their lives and live in a sustainable manner.

+<a href="https://devpost.com/software/icycle" target="_blank">Devpost</a>

 <h2>About:</h2>
 <p>iCycle is a novel way to encourage people to integrate recycling into their lives and live in a sustainable matter.</p>